UPDATE Mar 2020 – still current.

 I am often asked if I can help with problems that people have connecting to the Internet so here’s a quick description of the types of connection that are used in the UK.
 Basically there are 3 types of connection and you will have at least one of them:-

 1. Probably the most common is an ADSL connection.
-This uses the phone line to get an Internet connection.
-Almost all phone lines are the property of BT (British Telecom) but your ISP can be BT or one of the many alternative providers – who take over the BT line and then give you Internet access for a monthly fee, examples are Talk-Talk, Orange, Virgin Media.
+This uses the phone (land) line to get an Internet connection.
+Almost all phone lines in the UK are the property of BT (British Telecom, now Openreach) but your ISP can be BT or one of the many alternative providers – who take over the BT / Openreach line and then give you Internet access for a monthly fee, examples are Talk-Talk, EE (now BT), Virgin Media and Sky.
 These alternative providers come under the description of LLU (Local Loop Unbundled) and often they have their own kit in the local BT exchange and this enables them to sometimes offer a better Internet connection.
-However, BT are carrying out massive improvements, installing new Fibre optic cables and literally bringing the “exchange” to every street – much the same as the cable companies so better/faster connections are in the pipeline.
+However, Openreach are carrying out massive improvements, installing new Fibre optic cables and literally bringing the “exchange” to every street corner – much the same as the cable companies so better/faster connections are in the pipeline.
+These improvements are called FTTC (Fibre To The Cabinet) and if you are lucky FTTP (Fibre To The Premises) both offer broadband connection speeds several fold more than ADSL.

 There are other connection types but these are not usually used in the domestic situation.